Blobfolio/blob-common/blob-common/docs/SPACETIME.md

 #### Return

-Returns a data-uri string or `FALSE` if the file doesn't exist or can't be opened.
+Returns a data-uri string or `FALSE` if the file doesn't exist or can't be read.

 ## common_get_mime_type()

-Why is this so damn hard?
-PHP's `fileinfo` extension is not reliably present, and even when it is it kinda sucks.
-WP's built-in function is missing a ton.
-Oh well, if you need more complete and reliable MIME types by file extension, use this function.
+PHP's `fileinfo` extension is not reliably present and sucks anyway.
+WP's `wp_check_filetype()` is only really meant for uploaded files and so is missing a ton of data.

+TL;DR if you need more complete and reliable extension-to-MIME conversion, use this function instead.

 #### Arguments